HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Workbox is still the most popular library, being used by 15.43% of desktop and 16.58% of mobile sites with service workers, although this may be interpreted as a proxy for Workbox adoption in general.
 The next section takes a more holistic and accurate approach to measuring adoption.

 It's also important to note that the Workbox predecessor `sw_toolbox`, which had <a hreflang="en" href="../2020/pwa#popular-import-scripts">13.92% of usage in desktop and 12.84% in mobile last year</a> dropped to 0.51% and 0.36% respectively this year.
-Thi is in part due to the fact that `sw_toolbox` was <a hreflang="en" href="https://github.com/GoogleChromeLabs/sw-toolbox/pull/288">deprecated in 2019</a>.
+This is in part due to the fact that `sw_toolbox` was <a hreflang="en" href="https://github.com/GoogleChromeLabs/sw-toolbox/pull/288">deprecated in 2019</a>.
 It might have taken some time for some popular frameworks and build tools to remove this package, so we are seeing the drop in adoption more clearly this year.
-Also, our measurement has changed compared to 2020, by adding more sites, which might have made this metric decrease even more.
+Also, our measurement has changed compared to 2020, by adding more sites, which made this metric decrease even more, making it difficult to do a direct year on year comparison.

-<p class="note">Note: Take into account that <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts">importScripts()</a></code> is an API of <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope">WorkerGlobalScope</a></code> that can be used in other types of worker context like <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers">Web Workers</a></code>.
- <a hreflang="en" href="https://www.google.com/recaptcha/about/">reCaptcha</a>, for example, appears as the second most widely used library, as it uses a web worker that contains an <code>importScripts()</code> call to retrieve the reCaptcha JS code.
+<p class="note">Note: Take into account that <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts">importScripts()</a></code> is an API of <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope">WorkerGlobalScope</a></code> that can be used in other types of worker context like <code><a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers">Web Workers</a></code>. <a hreflang="en" href="https://www.google.com/recaptcha/about/">reCaptcha</a>, for example, appears as the second most widely used library, as it uses a web worker that contains an <code>importScripts()</code> call to retrieve the reCaptcha JS code.
 For that reason, we should consider <a hreflang="en" href="https://firebase.google.com/docs/web/setup">Firebase</a> instead as the second most widely used library in service worker contexts.
 </p>

 ### Workbox usage